-As of December 31, 2020, 2019 and 2018, Monex maintains credits with related parties for a total amount of \$1,559, \$1,160, and \$899 million pesos, respectively.
+As of December 31, 2021, 2020 and 2019, Monex maintains loans with related parties for a total amount of \$1,462, \$1,559, and \$1,160 million MXN, respectively.

-The management considers that transactions with related parties were performed according to the terms that would have been used with or between independent parties for comparable transactions.
+The management considers that transactions with related parties were performed according to the terms that would be utilized with or between independent parties for comparable transactions.